congto/ktos-108/Lab_04_Managing_VMs_With_Nova.md

 kolla-ansible destroy -i multinode --yes-i-really-really-mean-it kolla-ansible deploy -i multinode
 ```
+In either case:
-- now create a volume from an image and boot from that volume
+- create a volume from an image and boot from that volume
 - boot an instance and ask the system to create a volume for the system's root
 - "backup" the instance
 - restore the "backup"